-NAS Part I: Certificate in foreshore and underwater archaeology
+NAS Part 1: Certificate in foreshore and underwater archaeology

 What does the course involve?

-The NAS Part I Certificate builds on the knowledge and skills learnt during the Introduction Course.
+The NAS Part 1 Certificate builds on the knowledge and skills learnt during the Introduction Course.
 The course aims to introduce archaeological projects from the planning phase through to carrying out a 3D survey and publishing the results.
-The course is held over 2 days and just like the Introduction to Foreshore and Underwater Archaeology, will combine theory and practical sessions.

-As well as looking a project planning and building on the 2D survey techniques into 3D, the course will also look at other issues which may arise during a project, such as safety and logistics, search and survey methods, and dealing with archaeological finds.
-Through the use of case studies and examples NAS Tutors will also demonstrate how all of these factors come together for a successful project.
+As well as looking at project planning and building on the 2D survey techniques with 3D surveys, the course will also look at other issues which may arise during a project.
+These include safety and logistics, search and survey methods, and dealing with archaeological finds.
+Through the use of case studies and examples we will also demonstrate how all of these factors come together for a successful project.

 Who can get involved?

 The Part 1 Course is open to anyone who has previously completed the NAS Introduction Course.
 There are no other pre-requisties for the course.
 There is no age limit on the course, however we ask that those under 16 are accompanied by a parent or guardian.

 The course is open to both divers and non-divers and there will be no difference in the qualification awarded.

 How can I complete the NAS Part 1 Course?